itgalaxy/favicons/readme.md

 > What's the difference between offline and online?

 Offline uses pure Javascript image manipulation (JIMP) in Node.js to create your Favicons.
 Online uses the [RealFaviconGenerator API](https://realfavicongenerator.net/) to generate a Favicons package and then we download it.
-When using offline, generating favicons is a lot faster and doesn't require an internet connection, however we're missing a few features from RFG at the moment (like the aforementioned `.ico` support).
+When using offline, generating favicons is a lot faster and doesn't require an internet connection, however we're missing a few features from RFG at the moment.

 > Why are you missing certain favicons?